 8.6 Conclusion

 Fecal waste from animals and humans can contain pathogens.
 Indicator bacteria are associated with the presence of fecal waste and are routinely used as an indicator of pathogens.
 Ambient water quality samples were collected throughout the watershed: upper, middle and lower reaches.
-Monitoring data indicate that the Russian River watershed is impacted by fecal indicator bacteria in multiple reaches during both dry and wet weather.
-Chapter 4 and Chapter 6 provides evidence of human and bovine fecal waste discharge throughout the watershed, indicating high concentrations of pathogen indicator bacteria in the watershed, and multiple fecal waste sources within the Russian River Watershed, respectively.
+Monitoring data, including Bacteroides data, indicate that the Russian River watershed is impacted by fecal indicator bacteria in multiple reaches during both dry and wet weather.
+Chapter 4 and Chapter 6 provides evidence of human and bovine fecal waste discharge throughout the watershed, indicating high concentrations of fecal indicator bacteria in the watershed, and multiple fecal waste sources within the Russian River Watershed, respectively.
+In combination, the weight of evidence indicates that the entire Russian River watershed is polluted due to pathogens.
+Further, the approach used to develop the APMP boundary relies on 1) the availability of fecal indicator bacteria and microbial source tracking data, 2) exceedance of water quality objectives or exceedance of national criteria for enterococci using the thresholds in the binomial tables of the Listing Policy plus beach advisories, and 3) Bacteroides or PhylochipTM evidence of human fecal waste sources.

 The loading capacity is defined in terms of fecal indicator bacterial concentrations and is equivalent to the numeric targets.
 The numeric targets correspond to an acceptable level of human illness in recreational waters, use indicators that correlate with controllable sources of pathogens, and are indicators that are associated with gastrointestinal illness rates.
 The numeric targets are associated with a human health risk that will protect the REC-1 beneficial use, and therefore effectively measure progress toward attainment of the water quality standards.

 Reductions in fecal waste discharge from the identified sources are expected to result in a reduction in the discharge of pathogens and therefore a reduction of receiving water column concentrations of E. coli in freshwater and enterococci in saline water where high natural background bacterial community richness is not the source of E. coli or enterococci exceedances.
-These reductions are expected to correlate with a decrease in illness rate and support of the REC-1 use.
-The numeric targets are identical to the statewide bacteria objectives and protective of recreational beneficial uses; hence the TMDLs define appropriate water quality conditions.
+These reductions are expected to correlate with a decrease in illness rate and support of the REC-1 beneficial use.
+The numeric targets are identical to the statewide bacteria objectives and protective of recreational beneficial uses; hence the TMDL defines appropriate water quality conditions.
 Therefore, the loading capacity, waste load and load allocations, and proposed actions to reduce the discharge of fecal waste and therefore pathogens will result in attainment of the numeric targets and thus achieve water quality standards.
-A confirmation study using Bacteroides, PhyloChipTM, or other microbial source tracking method can be conducted, as necessary.
+Following implementation of the program of implementation, a confirmation study using Bacteroides, PhyloChipTM, or other microbial source tracking method can be conducted, as necessary.

 Program of Implementation